A NSW Government website

 Status: Completed

-Project update: the Affordable Housing Roundtable has been established to collaborate, build knowledge and identify barriers to increasing the supply of affordable housing and is operating under an agreed Terms of Reference.
+Project update: The Affordable Housing Roundtable has been established to collaborate, build knowledge and identify barriers to increasing the supply of affordable housing and is operating under an agreed Terms of Reference.
 The roundtable will continue to meet as part of an ongoing program.

 A roundtable will support collaboration and knowledge-building to increase the supply of more diverse and affordable housing.